 Prerequisite kwnowledge and skills

-- Basic knowledge of the programming in a procedural programming language
+- Basic knowledge of the programming in C programming language

 - Knowledge of secondary school level mathematics